giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-08-02-developing-web-apis-good-practices.md

 ## My web api really need versions
 In this case, the approach that I use is create a new site/virtual application every time that I need to publish a major version of my web api, so, in the code of the routes there is no `v1`, `v2` and so on.

-Let say I have a web api publish on `http://diegogiacomelli.com.br/sample-api/v1`, than I made some breaking changes to the public interface of the web api and need to publish another version in a separated url to no impact the users that still use the old `v1`.
+Let say I have a web api publish on `http://diegogiacomelli.com.br/sample-api/v1`, than I made some breaking changes to the public interface of the web api and need to publish another version in a separated url to avoid any impact to the users that still use the old `v1`.
 I will just create the new `v2` virtual application, and the urls will be:

 * `http://diegogiacomelli.com.br/sample-api/v1`
 * `http://diegogiacomelli.com.br/sample-api/v2`

-In a moment in future you will want to remove the support to the `v1` version, in that moment you could configure your virtual application to redirect (status code 301 or 302) to redirect to the next/latest version.
+In a moment in future you will want to remove the support to the `v1` version, in that moment you could configure your virtual application to redirect (status code `301` or `302`) to the next/latest version.

 > Of course, it's a good pratice too have some public changelog about your web api versions releases to notify the clients developers.